fmalina/revisions-blocl/activism/austerity.md

 This view was extremely threatening to the Treasury since it implied that supply-side factors were insufficient to drive the economy to full employment.

-But the Treasury wasn’t just fighting Keynes and Lloyd George.
+But the Treasury wasn't just fighting Keynes and Lloyd George.
 It was also pandering to orthodox business opinion.

 British austerity thinking, like its American cousin, proved remarkably immune